awei01/katsu-site-source/posts/2010-05-20-being-greener-our-commitment.md

 So, in an effort to lessen our own plastic waste and other disposable packaging, we agree to do the following:

-	1.In our bulk shipments, we will stop individually packaging shirts in plastic.
+	1. In our bulk shipments, we will stop individually packaging shirts in plastic.
 Instead we will place all shirts in one larger reusable bag.
-	2.In our client shipments, we will no longer send paper receipts.
+	2. In our client shipments, we will no longer send paper receipts.
 We will e-mail each receipt to each client.
 It is up to each client to print (or not print) the receipt.
-	3.For client pick-ups, we will no longer wrap our products in tissue paper and will transition away from paper bags and move towards reusable bags.
+	3. For client pick-ups, we will no longer wrap our products in tissue paper and will transition away from paper bags and move towards reusable bags.

 It's a small yet, meaningful step for us in the right direction.